 Travel: Costa del Sol

-The second option, described below, is a really outstanding road route that can be enjoyed in a few hours as part of a tourist holiday.
-The route runs from Coin to the Puerto del Viento, which is the highest point before you can choose to drop down to Ronda.
-Depending on your location and time available you could however reduce this to El Burgo to the same summit at Puerto del Viento as this stretch is the real highlight (30km round trip).
-As described the road network means that it is an out-and-back ride rather than a loop but it’s beautiful enough that you certainly wouldn’t be bored on the second half of the ride.
+The second route option features more challenging climbing but is really outstanding and runs from Coin to the Puerto del Viento, which is the highest point before you can choose to drop down to Ronda.
+Depending on your location and time available you could however reduce this to El Burgo to the same summit at Puerto del Viento, as this stretch is the real highlight (30km round trip).
+It is an out-and-back ride rather than a loop but it’s beautiful enough that you certainly wouldn’t be bored on the second half of the ride.
 The route largely passes through the national park of La Sierra de las Nieves and car traffic is far lower than on other roads in the area.

 The first section provides wide open views of rolling olive groves (first image below) with eucalyptus dotted along the road only adding to the atmosphere.
 The road starts to tilt up around 5km before Alozaina and continues to steadily climb for 15km before a 6km descent into El Burgo.
 As mentioned above it is the stretch that follows that offers the most spectacular roads and views in the 13km to the summit (which also includes some chance to recover on a short descent).
 The final climb to the summit becomes increasingly barren (second image) with much more bare rock and minimal vegetation.